dftbplus/develguide/docs/gitworkflow.rst

 <https://guides.github.com/introduction/flow/>`_.
 The main points for most
 developers are:

-* Development happens on the `master` branch, which always contains a clean release-ready code.
+* Development happens based on the `master` branch, which always contains a clean release-ready code.

 * Every feature is developed in a separate feature branch, which is derived from the `master` branch.
 If the feature is mature enough (it works correctly, its